TheophileMt92/theophile-mouton/work experience.md

 _2021 - 2022_

-- Developped R pipelines to analyse human population growth within and near protected areas over the last two centuries in the USA.
+- Immersed in the dynamic realm of collaborative sciences and intricate data methodologies.
-- Led research on human disturbance impacts on freshwater biodiversity in New Zealand over three decades.
+- Developed R end-to-end pipelines to format, clean, and statistically analyse a database (>9 million rows) on relationships between human population growth and protected area establishment in the USA over the last two centuries.
--	Presented research findings orally within a large international research group (PARSEC; [https://parsecproject.org](https://parsecproject.org)).
+-	Active participation in the PARSEC project (PARSEC; [https://parsecproject.org](https://parsecproject.org)).

 <h2> <img align="top" width="160" height="80" src="https://raw.githubusercontent.com/TheophileMt92/theophile-mouton/gh-pages/assets/img/logos/Ifremer_logo.png" alt="Ifremer logo"></h2>
 <h3> Institut of Research for the Exploitation of the Sea, Sète - France</h3>